Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Preliminaries on the uniform exploration of the and LQG

 \subsection{Critical Liouville quantum gravity and quantum disks}

-We recall here the definitions of the free boundary Gaussian free field (GFF) and of the $\gamma$-quantum disks for $\gamma \in (\sqrt{2},2]$ following \cite{AHPS21}.
-See also \cite{She07} for more details on GFF and \cite{BP} for more about GFF and Liouville quantum gravity.
+We recall here the definitions of the free boundary Gaussian free field (GFF) and of the $\gamma$-quantum disks for $\gamma \in ({0},2]$ following \cite{AHPS21}{, which are the surfaces that are expected to appear as scaling limits of discrete models such as random maps coupled with statistical mechanics models}. {The $\gamma$-quantum disks were first introduced in \cite{HRV18} and in \cite{DMS21}.} See also \cite{She07} for more details on GFF and \cite{BP} for more about GFF and Liouville quantum gravity.
 We follow exactly the definitions in Subsection 4.1 of \cite{AHPS21}.
-Let $D \subset \C$ be a simply connected domain with harmonically non-trivial boundary.
+Let $D \subset \C$ be a simply connected domain with harmonically non-trivial boundary {(i.e.\@ for any point $z\in D$, a Brownian motion started at $z$ almost surely hits $\partial D$)}.
 We denote by $H(D)$ the Hilbert space closure of the space of real functions $f$ of class $\mathcal{C}^\infty$ on $D$ modulo constants which have finite Dirichlet energy (i.e. $\int_D \lvert \nabla f \rvert^2 <\infty$), equipped with the Dirichlet inner product defined for any pair $f,g$ of such functions by

 where $d^2z$ is the Lebesgue measure on $\C$.
 Let $(f_n)_{n\ge 0}$ be a Hilbert basis of $H(D)$.
 Let $(X_n)_{n\ge 0}$ be i.i.d. random variables of law $\mathcal{N}(0,1)$.
-The free boundary GFF on $D$ is defined as the sum
+The \textit{free boundary GFF} on $D$ is defined as the sum

 which converges in the space of distributions modulo constants.
 Even though the resulting random variable $h$ lives in the space of distributions modulo constants, one can fix that constant by assigning some particular value to $h$ on an arbitrary test function.
 The resulting random distribution is actually in the Sobolev space $H^{-1}_\mathrm{loc}(D)$ which is the space of distributions such that their restrictions to any relatively compact open domain $U\subset D$ are in the Sobolev space $H^{-1}(U)$.
 We endow the space $H^{-1}_\mathrm{loc}(D)$ with the corresponding limit topology which is metrizable and separable, such that a sequence converges in $H^{-1}_\mathrm{loc}(D)$ if and only if the restrictions to any relatively compact open domain $U$ converge in $H^{-1}(U)$.